-Calm, dry, daylight, and 70° is ideal.
-Anything else can have an impact on the schedule of your roofing project.
+Calm, dry, daylight, and 70° is ideal weather for roof replacement.
+Anything else can have an impact on the schedule or quality of your roofing project.

 The roofing materials we use are designed to handle our marine climate for many years once they are installed.
 Unfortunately, installation is a fairly arduous task for both roofers and roofing products.

 Weather not only has an effect on the health and safety of roofing technicians but on the lifespan and appearance of your roofing materials.
 Asphalt materials are more temperature-sensitive than some other roofing products, like wood, concrete, slate, or metal; but less sensitive than membrane or semi-liquid applications.

 Application at hazardous temperatures can also void a product’s warranty.

 Temperatures over 80° can soften petroleum-based roofing materials like asphalt shingles to a point where they are more easily damaged.